tjhowse/factory_boardgame_public/rules.md

 ![](img/machine_v1.png)

 Machines are the pieces with input sockets and output pegs.
 Each input or output has a symbol showing which input it consumes, or which output it produces.
 A machine can be powered if all of its inputs are powered and you choose to place a power token on it.
-When the output of a machine is consumed, its power token is removed and returned to the shared pool.
+A machine is deactivated when its product is consumed by another piece connected to its output, or the output is used to fulfill a contract.
+When deactivated its power token is discarded to the shared pool

 ### Market